Cody Poteet

-Cody Austin Poteet (born July 30, 1994) is an American professional baseball pitcher in the Kansas City Royals organization.
-He previously played in Major League Baseball (MLB) for the Miami Marlins.
+Cody Austin Poteet (born July 30, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, New York Yankees, and Baltimore Orioles.

 Amateur career

 Poteet attended Christian High School in El Cajon, California.
-After his senior year, he was selected by the Washington Nationals in the 27th round of the 2012 MLB draft, but did not sign and instead enrolled at UCLA to play college baseball.
+After his senior year, he was selected by the Washington Nationals in the 27th round of the 2012 MLB draft, but did not sign and instead enrolled at the University of California, Los Angeles (UCLA) to play college baseball for the UCLA Bruins.
 In 2014, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.
 As a junior at UCLA in 2015, he appeared in 27 games (13 starts) and pitched to a 7–1 record with a 2.45 ERA; he was also second for the Bruins in strikeouts with 68 over 73 1/3 innings.